Gab0/hiddenAgenda/README.md

-	This helps to organize your routine, classifying each assignment of a day by color. <br>
+	hiddenAgenda organizes the routine, listing your daily assignments and classifying them by colors.
-	Good when the schedule mostly repeat itself over the weeks.<br>
+	Good when the schedule mostly repeat itself over the weeks.
-	To learn the commands, run the script and enter 'help'. <br>
-	Tested on Linux terminal, on graphical environments and plain tty.<br>
+	Command list available inside prompt, just enter 'help'.
-	Color support granted by Colored python module, available on pypi.
-Recommended for best usage.<br>
+	Color support via Colored python module, available on pypi.
+Recommended for best usage.